dasec/ForTrace/docs/source/installation/service_vm.rst

     --graphics vnc,listen=0.0.0.0
     --noautoconsole -v

+We recommend using the Service-VM provided by us `here <https://hessenbox.tu-darmstadt.de/dl/fiVMPTSEjfKCTjHfLpVYpRLF/.zip>`_.

 If you have decided to use the service VM image we provide, you will need to perform a few steps to enable all functionalities.
 First, you will need to add your public and private networks manually.
 This can be done using **virt-manager**.